onivim/oni2/docs/docs/getting-started/installation.md

 ## OSX (10.13+)

-1. Download `Onivim2.dmg`.
+1. Download `Onivim2` for macOS.
-2. Double-click on the downloaded DMG to expand.
+2. Double-click on the downloaded archive to expand the contents.
 3. Drag `Onivim2.App` to the `Applications` Folder, which will make it available in `Launchpad`.
+4. _OPTIONAL:_ Add Onivim2 to your Dock by right-clicking on the icon to bring up the context menu, and choosing __Options, Keep in Dock.__

 ## Windows (x64)